slowernews/hamster-system/README.md

   - different notebook structure:

        1.Inbox (temporary storage before deciding what to do with an item) 2.Actions (to store all actions)
        3.Briefings (to store all briefings)
        4.Notes (to store all notes/project references)

   - simplified *.When* tags for *actions*:

-           1-Next (next actions to be done)
-           2-Soon (actions in the queue to get done) 3-Someday (actions to get done later/someday)
+       1-Soon (actions in the queue to get done) 2-Someday (actions to get done someday)
-           4-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)
+       3-Calendar (actions with a precise/deadline date or with a trigger/fuzzy date to get done)

 ####Actions: